Hiking Flatiron at the Superstition Mountains - Insider Info

 “The hike is about 6 miles, so make sure you get some miles in before attempting to hike, maybe even do some incline work on the treadmill.
 After the hike, keep moving because you’ll be sore for a few days.
 Hydrate before and after the hike!” ~ Mandi Pokorney

-No matter which if the Superstition trails you take on, it’s sure to be a picturesque, rewarding experience.
+No matter which of the Superstition trails you take on, it’s sure to be a picturesque, rewarding experience.
 But, before you head out on your own mountain adventure, be sure you are prepared and know how to stay safe out on the trials.
 For more tips, check out our Phoenix hiking tips and backpack essentials guide.